-Public Health and Social Reforms in Portugal (1780-1805) now available from Cambridge Scholars Publishing
+Arts, Health and Wellbeing: A Theoretical Inquiry for Practice now available from Cambridge Scholars Publishing

-Cambridge Scholars Publishing is pleased to announce the publication of Public Health and Social Reforms in Portugal (1780-1805) by Laurinda Abreu.
+Cambridge Scholars Publishing is pleased to announce the publication of Arts, Health and Wellbeing: A Theoretical Inquiry for Practice, edited by Theo Stickley and Stephen Clift.

 This book brings together leading UK researchers in the field of arts and health, including creative arts therapies.
 The chapters are based on presentations originally given at a UK seminar series on scholarship and research on connections between the creative arts, health and wellbeing, funded by the Economic and Social Research Council.
 Continue reading

 Theories of Affect and Concepts in Generic Skills Education: Adventurous Encounters now available from Cambridge Scholars Publishing